 5. Decorate your Thanksgiving table with a garland

-Choose linen napkins in rich fall shades of orange for your Thanksgiving table decor.
-Here the Adam Lippes Coquille dinner plate is teamed with Esio tortoiseshell cutlery from Oka (opens in new tab).
+For rustic Thanksgiving decor ideas, choose linen napkins in rich fall shades of orange for your Thanksgiving table decor.
+Here the Adam Lippes Coquille dinner plate is teamed with Esio tortoiseshell cutlery from Oka.
 Loosely tie rope or yarn around your napkin with a seasonal flower, or a faux one – it makes an effortlessly graceful napkin holder.

 ‘I forage for branches like maple or pheasant feathers and bundles of bittersweet branches,’ says interior designer Beth Webb.
 ‘I will drape all these throughout the tables, and freshen up with new additions each day.’

 Heading out into your local streets, parks and woodlands is a great way to find organic items to include in your table decor – just remember to forage responsibly.
 In this example, white poinsettias and ferns are built on with foraged pine cones and branches.